-This post on writing a will yourself is in continuation with my earlier post importance of writing a will in personal finance.
-In this post I will explain how one should write his WILL and what precautions one has to take while writing a WILL.
+This post on How to write a will in india by yourself is in continuation with my earlier post importance of writing a will in personal finance.
+In this post I will explain step by step on what you should know about writing a will and what precautions one has to take while writing a WILL.
 A bit long post but surely a helpful one

 Before getting into detail, let me first explain you some of the technical terms/jargons/parties related to Writing a WILL.